OliverHarrison/ImageProcessor/README.md

 # ImageProcessor

-A C++ demo project that explores image processing algorithms on PNG images.
+A C++ project that explores image processing algorithms on PNG images.

 ## Installation